 * Spring Planting Only

 If a homeowner decides to plant a tree that is not included on the RiverSmart Homes list of approved trees, they may choose to apply for the Casey Trees tree rebate.
-Seven genus and 27 species - mostly native oaks and hickories - qualify for rebates up to $100 per tree.
-Small and medium canopy trees continue to be eligible for rebates up to $50 per tree.
-Invasive tree species including Norway Maple, Tree of Heaven, Mimosa, Bradford Pear, Sawtooth Oak and Siberian Elm and the Ash tree should not be planted and do not qualify for the rebate.
-Dwarf trees and shrubs are also ineligible.
+There are 46 native species noted for their large canopy and significant environmental benefits that qualify for rebates up to $100 per tree.
+Small and medium canopy trees are eligible for rebates up to $50 per tree.
+Invasive tree species, including Norway Maple, Tree of Heave, Mimosa, Bradford Pear, Sawtooth Oak, Siberian Elm, and the Ash tree should not be planted and do not qualify for the rebate.

 No, the RiverSmart Homes program plants trees on residential properties only.
 To request a street tree, please call the Mayor's call center at 311 and submit a request with Urban Forestry Administration (UFA) "